PhucPhuc0410/Customer-Segmentation-using-RFM-Analysis/README.md

 - **SQL Server Management Studio (SSMS)** for querying and data processing.
 - **Power BI** for data visualization and insights.
+- **Python** for querying and data processing, and data visualization.

+*Even though SQL and Power BI are sufficient for these tasks.
+However, I incorporated Python to expand the project scope.*

 ## Data Cleaning and Preparation